creek-service/creek-service.github.io/_posts/2023-11-14-json-validator-comparison.md

 The functional comparison is achieved by running each implementation through the [standard set of test cases](https://github.com/json-schema-org/JSON-Schema-Test-Suite).
 This covers core _required_ functionality and _optional_ features.

-The performance comparison is achieved by benchmarking each implementation using the [Java Microbenchmarking Harness](https://github.com/openjdk/jmh).
+The performance comparison is achieved by benchmarking each implementation using the [Java Micro-benchmarking Harness](https://github.com/openjdk/jmh).

 The site auto-updates as new versions of the libraries under test are released, and we're actively encouraging new validator implementations to be added to the test.

+The site is linked to from the [implementations page on the JSON Schema website](https://json-schema.org/implementations#benchmarks).

-**Note**: Project [Bowtie](https://github.com/victools/jsonschema-generator) is looking to provide functional comparison of _all_ validator implementations, not just JVM based ones.
+**Note**: Project [Bowtie](https://github.com/bowtie-json-schema/bowtie) is looking to provide functional comparison of _all_ validator implementations, not just JVM based ones.
 Bowtie was unknown to us when we started writing our own comparison and, at the time of writing, doesn't cover the optional functional tests.
 {: .notice--info}